Bogdanp/Noise/README.md

 | iOS Simulator | arm64/aarch64 | `arm64-iphonesimulator` |

-For iOS, you have to configure Racket with the following flags in order to generate a portable bytecode build for iOS:
+For iOS, you have to configure Racket with the following flags in order to generate a portable bytecode build:

     configure \
       --host=aarch64-apple-darwin \